foureyes/jvers/tutorials/_posts/2012-08-04-python-3-install-on-osx.markdown

 <hr>

-(alternate install assuming xcode is already setup)
+(alternate install assuming xcode is already setup - can be ignored for now)
 <br />

 git
 =====